MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/control-center.md

     To learn how to import, go to [Import solutions](/power-apps/maker/data-platform/import-update-export-solutions).

-Once you have installed the solution you can follow the [Control Center Configuration](../control-)
+Once you have installed the solution, you can follow the [Control Center Configuration](../control-)